libvips/ruby-vips/README.md

 This gem is a Ruby binding for the [libvips image processing library](https://libvips.github.io/libvips).
-It has been tested on Linux, macOs and Windows, and with ruby 2, ruby 3 and jruby.
+It has been tested on Linux, macOS and Windows, and with ruby 2, ruby 3 and jruby.
 It uses [ruby-ffi](https://github.com/ffi/ffi) to call functions in the libvips library.

 libvips is a [demand-driven, horizontally